Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/papi.md

 The following is a list of common commands you may need to use when setting up PAPI or plugins which may use them.

-- `/papi ecloud download <expansion>` - Downloads a expansion off the eCloud
+- `/papi ecloud download <expansion>` - Downloads an expansion from the eCloud
 - `/papi ecloud list <all|<author>|installed>` - Shows a list of all or installed eCloud expansions, or to display expansions from a specific author
 - `/papi parse <player|me> <string>` - Parse a text string with placeholder strings in them.
 Supports formatting marks.
 - `/papi reload` - Reloads PAPI config.
 Also used after installing eCloud plugins to ensure they are registered properly.